axllent/silverstripe-scaled-uploads/README.md

 ## Usage

 Simply install the module and then set your own limits.
-For this, Please refer to the [Configuration.md](docs/en/Configuration.md) file for options.
+For setting your limtis please refer to the [Configuration.md](docs/en/Configuration.md) file.

 To use the functionality somewhere else, you can do something like this:
 ```php